 What is the time commitment?

 We ask volunteers to make a yearlong commitment to volunteer at least one shift per week (45 minutes – 4 hours, varies by volunteer role) and attend our six bi-monthly Learning Community Events.
-To learn more about the time commitment for each volunteer role, you can visit our Volunteer page.
+Learn more about the time commitment for each volunteer role.

 Does is cost anything?